SakibAhmed-exe/oldPortfolio/README.md

 I've implemented a handful of frameworks/libraries for this project: React.js, Material UI, and React Router.

 Material UI was used to create a responsive layout that can adapt to any screen size.
 Use of the Grid component, as well as Cards/CardMedia, helped make my site look great on both mobile devices and computers with larger screens.
 My NavBar is made up of an AppBar containing customized Tabs.
-My text was modified using the Typography component, and I also added Tooltips and Buttons for my Skills and Contacts components.
+My text was modified using the Typography component, and I also added Tooltips and Buttons for my Skills and Contacts components; the Skills and Contacts components were added to my About page using React Fragments.
 I used CSS3 to style my components, such as adding a fontFamily, boxShadow and hover effects.
 React Router was used to create a Single Page application, preventing unnecessary refreshing.